x86-64/frozen/README.md

   To setup a web server we need to install many different components: database, server, may be some cache, balancer, fastcgi handlers and so on.
 And every part must be connected somehow.
 But any connection introduce significant latency and limit performance of overall system.
 So, if there is only one physical machine, why bother with it?
 Lets join all components to one process.
-Simple call within process is best avaliable to world communication channel, it is fast and simple.
+Simple call within process is best available to world communication channel, it is fast and simple.

 Requirements
 -----------

- * check (for tests)
- * fuse (for fuse filesystem)
- * flex, bison, perl (if you make clean and want to rebuild from scratch, optional)
- * gccgo (for Go modules)
+  Frozen written in pure C, so it have minimum dependencies.
+Some modules, however, have obvious requirements - 'io/fuse' will require fuse installed, Go modules will need 'gccgo' and so on.
+But it is still possible to build and install frozen on clean system with only C build environment installed.

 Links
 -----